Ski Chalet Jobs

 The Chef will have a generous weekly budget and is expected to plan for the season with this budget in mind.
 Weekly shopping and deliveries are expected such that guests are enjoying fresh, varied, high quality cuisine.

-The Chef is responsible for ensuring that food preparation by other members of staff that this happens in a safe and appropriate manner, that hyiene is maintained and that the delivery is of the appropriate high standard.
-This will likely include training and coaching of the Junior Chef to ensure delivery of the menu one night a week as well as covering breakfasts.
+The Chef is responsible for ensuring that food preparation by other members of staff happens in a safe and appropriate manner, that hygiene is maintained and that the delivery is of the appropriate high standard.

-The Chalet Host will be expected to participate in other chalet roles, primarily driving, to cover staff days off, sickness and to maintain the smooth operation of the chalet.
+The Chef will be expected to participate in the other chalet roles to cover staff days off, sickness and to maintain the smooth operation of the chalet.